 \section{A second deformed Floer complex}

 Now we will construct another deformed Floer complex and study its change of filtration under Hamiltonian diffeomorphisms.
-With the same notations in the previous section, we fix a triple $(X, S, U)$ and a local torus $L$ inside $U$ such that $E_{5}> 3E_{1}$ for $L$.
-We still assume that $S$ is homologically trivial and fix the choices of completions of $K_{i}$ such that they are regarded as 4-chains in $X$.
+As in the setting of Theorem \ref{construction}, let $X$ be a symplectic 6-manifold, $S$ be an integrally homologically trivial Lagrangian sphere and $L$ be a Lagrangian submanifold of $X$ satisfying Condition \ref{condition}.
+We also fix a 4-chain $K$ in $X$ such that $\partial K=S$ and $L\cap K=\emptyset$, assuming its existence.